chinmoy12c/autopsy/README.md

 export P4EDITOR=
 export P4DIFF=
 ```
-with each variable set to the appropriate values. `P4CONFIG` is the path to the `.p4config` file.
+with each variable set to the appropriate value. `P4CONFIG` is the path to the `.p4config` file.
 Then, create a file called `password.txt` inside the `Autopsy` folder and enter your Perforce password inside.

 ### Using `launch.sh`